Tapha/mws-laravel/README.md

 php artisan vendor:publish"
 ```

-This will publish ```config/log.txt``` in the tapha/mws-laravel package to your storage folder under mws/log.txt.
-It will also the LaravelSettings config file to the config directory, which will give you control over which storage engine to use as well as some storage-specific settings.
+This will publish the LaravelSettings config file to the config directory, which will give you control over which storage engine to use as well as some storage-specific settings.

 **Step 4: Add your settings to the LaravelSettings Settings Facade in the 'boot' method of the MwsServiceProvider.php file like this**